lsjroberts/gelatin-design/_posts/2018-06-29-javascript-ecosystem.md

 How about a peer-to-peer registry with distributed code?
 Perhaps utilising the [Dat protocol](https://datproject.org/).
 Publishing a package would create a `.dat` folder on your machine then share its `dat://` url with the network to be synchronised and distributed.

 It you enjoy a bit of the hype train perhaps you could create a registry on a blockchain.
-Maintaining popular packages giving you coins you can spend promoting other packages or buying hats for your avatar.
+Maintaining popular packages gives you coins you can spend promoting other packages or buying hats for your avatar.

-If your business is true enterprise scale and needs to serve thousands of developers across the world you can host your own registry on some big ol' cloud server farm, and mirror any less reliable registries you don't want to block your team from downtime.
+If your business is true enterprise scale and needs to serve thousands of developers across the world you can host your own registry on some big cloud server farm, and mirror any less reliable registries you don't want to block your team from downtime.

 And if your team is smaller and just needs to share a handful of in-house packages you can boot up a registry on the old spare box in the corner.